 At what point did he know that it would turn out as abstract art?
 Maybe not even he knew, and he changed his mind more than once along the way.
 A retrospective at the Guggenheim cheats here and there on the details.
 It skips back and forth over the months.
 It leans where it can on its own ample holdings of Kandinsky.
 At least for the first three ramps, though, the race is on.

-If Kandinsky seemed in a hurry, too, he started late.
+If Wassily Kandinsky seemed in a hurry, too, he started late.
 Born in 1866, he studied law in Russia, not painting, married, and came as close as he ever could to settling down.
 The earliest painting in the show dates to 1904, and at that age Pablo Picasso had already raced through Cubism and landed on the other side.
 Just before moving to Germany in 1908, at the very birth of German Expressionism, Kandinsky turned down a professorship of law.
 His whole life had that mix of stubbornness and volatility.
 Years later, he would refuse an offer to come to America, only to move yet again in the face of the Nazis.

 He studied law, but he knew the arts.
 His family was steeped in German language and culture.
 He knew its music, which inspired both his operatic scale and wish for a more abstract art form.
 It shows in the frequent titles like Composition and Improvisation.
 It shows in the mountainous landscape of all his early art, real or abstract.
 It shows in the many figures out of myth—princes, archers, riders, and their brides.

 Both the music and the myths have Russian roots as well.
 The first painting on display, from 1907, packs the entire cast of a Russian novel into a single lawn.
 It has the hermit with his cane, the Orthodox priest with his long beard, the costumed lovers, and any number of people out to bask in leisure.
 They haunt him as late as 1914, the year of his finest and perhaps freest abstractions.
-In the alcove off the first ramp, the show hangs the series of four tall compositions from MOMA—each with a distinct palette and rhythm of its own.
+In the alcove off the first ramp, the show hangs the series of four tall compositions from MoMA—each with a distinct palette and rhythm of its own.
 Next to them, in a very similar painting, a couple walks along one of the tumbling abstract forms, and the oars of a boat peek out from behind.

 He knew painting as well.
-That 1907 lawn looks like an overcrowded Sunday Afternoon on La Grande Jatte, and its dots, too, derive from George Seurat.
+That 1907 lawn looks like an overcrowded Sunday Afternoon on La Grande Jatte, and its dots, too, derive from Georges Seurat.
 Kandinsky spoke of the impression that Haystacks by Claude Monet made on him, and their crests may lurk amid the mountains.
 His first paintings, though, look closest to Fauvism.
 The small landscapes center on simple shapes, like the side of a house—each shape in a single bright color.
 As John Russell points out, long before the abstract paintings, he must have known where Fauvism would lead.

 Naturally he traveled abroad to Germany.
 He even set up a school there.
 In 1902 in Munich, still married, he met Gabrielle Münter, and that was that.
 He was ready to move on anyway, and they took off.
 It freed them both in every way.
 At Lenbachhaus, I had to note that one other artist pretty much did keep up, Münter.